Arseni1919/Stocks_Simulator_1/book/Ideas.md

 # Indicators

-- slope day start (tngns alpha) alpha is more than -.05 -> then day is positive
+- slope day start (tngns alpha) alpha is more than -.05 -> then the day is positive
 - slope x minutes
 - RSI
 - MACD - sucks - depends too much on the price